 Horatio Stratton Carter

-Indeed, Raich Carter was a legend at Sunderland Association Football Club.
+Indeed, Raich Carter is a Sunderland Association Football Club legend.

 Moreover, football was in the blood because his father, Robert Carter, played for Southampton, Fulham and Port Vale.